 Out on Gwangju street for Follies

-After the comforting breakfast – I am back out on the streets, and just wandering along as I head to my next spot.
+After my comforting breakfast – I was back on the streets, and just wandering along as I headed to my next spot.
 But – I have a few sights to catch.
 If you googled around, you might have read about Gwangju’s Follies – art-architecture?
 They were scattered in areas surrounding Geumnamno4(sa)-ga.
-I recommend you get a local map which should already have marked those spots, and then mapped out the artsy locations and then take it to the streets.
+I recommend you get a local map which should already have marked those spots, and then mapped out the artsy locations before taking it to streets.

 And heres a really in-depth blog post by another wordpress that documented the Follies visiting.